 - On the stove

-Bring the mixture to a boil over medium heat then lower the heat to a simmer, cover the pot and cook for about 15 minutes or until water is absorbed and rice is done.
+Bring the mixture to a boil over medium heat then lower the heat to a simmer, cover the pot and cook for about 10 minutes or until water is absorbed and rice is done.
 Remove the pan from the heaat.
 Let the rice sits for 10 minutes, covered.

 - In an Instant Pot